From time to time, we understand that players can feel frustrated when they lose connection to our live server.

 Why Chess.com is different from other online services

-First, most sites use CDNs (content delivery networks) to serve static assets/pages.
+First, most sites use CDNs or content delivery networks to serve static assets/pages.
 If you are loading a web page, that is likely cached and a version of it is stored on dozens of servers around the world, likely one of those servers is much closer to you.
 If you are loading an image, it is probably coming from one of these same CDNs.
 If you are watching a video, that video file is likely going to you from a nearby server, and to someone on the other side of the planet, that same video is coming from a different server near them.

 Most of the internet is not real-time

-Secondly, lots of the content and interactions that most of us do are either not real-time, or are buffered.
+Secondly, lots of the content and interactions that most of us do are either not real-time or are buffered.
 When you load a web page, it might have a small hiccup and then eventually load.
 No big deal.
-Or, you might be watching a YouTube video which loads more of the video than you are currently watching, so if your internet connection freezes for just a few seconds, you don’t even notice.
+Or, you might be watching a YouTube video that loads more of the video than you are currently watching, so if your internet connection freezes for just a few seconds, you don’t even notice.

 But when you are playing chess, we are maintaining a real-time connection where you notice every single millisecond!
 Most of the rest of the online services you use do not need this kind of connection.
 They pre-load content, use static files, and don’t have clocks measuring every single moment.
 We can’t pre-load your opponent’s moves!
 So with online chess, you notice every single micro-delay and hiccup.